sirarsalih/ariot2016/README.md

 <h5>Sensors!</h5>

-We are using SensorTag among other sensors to analyze data inside the tunnels.
+We are using SensorTag to analyze data inside the tunnels.
 The Raspberry Pi connects to the SensorTag through bluetooth:

 1. Run the install.sh script.
 2. node sensortag-irtemp.js to start the SensorTag